pyrevitlabs/pyRevit/docs/scriptanatomy.rst

 pyRevit provides a few basic services to python scripts that use its engine.
 These fuctionalities are accessible through a few high level modules.
-This is a quick look at a these services and their associated python modules.
+This is a quick look at these services and their associated python modules.

 Basic script parameters